smitpi/PSToolKit/docs/docs/Get-PropertiesToCSV.md

 ## SYNOPSIS
 Get member data of an object.
-Use it to create other psobjects
+Use it to create other PSObjects.

 ## SYNTAX